Best Cheap Health Insurance in Illinois (2026)

 • Protects you from high medical bills: Short-term health insurance helps you pay for major medical issues, like injuries and illnesses.

-Cons of short-term health insurance in Illinois
+Cons of short-term health insurance plans in Illinois

 • Your medical history can count against you: Unlike ACA plans, short-term plans can use your medical history and preexisting conditions to increase your rate or deny you coverage.